A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

 J183210$-$173432 had a single, $\Delta g\simeq0.3$~mag dimming event on 02/09/2018 that lasted for about 41 days.
 It is located on the giant branch.
 J183210$-$173432 is similar to J223332$+$565552 in shape.

 J183606$-$314826 had a single, $\Delta g\simeq0.4$~mag dimming event on 10/03/2022 that lasted for about 11 days.
 It is located on the giant branch and is similar to J181752$-$580749.
 AAVSO and ASAS-SN report J183606$-$314826 as a semi-regular variable with $P=191$ days \citep{aavso, Christy_2023}.
 The amplitude of the periodic variability at $P=191$~days is smaller than that of the dip.
 There is a group of bad points from one camera, creating a cloud below the baseline light curve shortly after the event.
 This is likely due to an intercalibration issue between the fields for that camera.
 As discussed above, the $RV_{amp}=4.14$~km/s implies an orbit long compared to the $\sim1{,}000$ day span of the \Gaia{} data.
+This is in agreement with the minimum period estimate of $\sim800$~days.

 J190316$-$195739 had a single, $\Delta g\simeq0.4$~mag dimming event on 19/08/2019 that lasted for about 15 days.
 It is located on the giant branch and is similar to J181752$-$580749.
 This target has a spectrum from the Radial Velocity Experiment (RAVE) survey \citep{Steinmetz20} that is consistent with a red clump star at an effective temperature $T_{\rm{eff}}=4500$~K and with a surface gravity of $\log g=1.53$.
 The measured velocity difference between RAVE and \Gaia \space DR3 is $\Delta\rm{RV} = 3.9$~km/s, which is slightly larger than the reported \Gaia \space RV amplitude, $RV_{amp}= 3.4$~km/s.
 This $RV_{amp}$ implies a long orbit compared to the $1{,}000$ day span of the \Gaia{} data.
 There are no other indicators of binarity ($\rm{RUWE}=1.09$, $\ipd=0$).